John Coltrane and the essence of 1961

 But the tradition called jazz doesn’t comply with these demands.
 Deep down it resists the great-works model.
 It keeps looking beyond the givens of the star, the leader and the copyrightable, promotable, performed-as-written hit.
 Its strength comes from bands and collectives and traditions, from a will to loop backward and jump forward and revise as one goes.
 Jazz — I am generalizing — is basically crownless, not particularly icon-oriented, uninterested in a monument.
 It doesn’t stop and bask; at its best it is always going somewhere in real time, working through something.
 It doesn’t necessary proclaim authority; it sometimes even resists the notion of the “author.”
 It distrusts ownership and the authority of the givens, because in they end they won’t do much for us.
 Our own time now is a time for doing the same.
 I wouldn’t diminish “A Love Supreme,” and don’t want to, but I have been thinking about a different part of Coltrane’s music: his run of performances at the Village Vanguard in the fall of 1961.

 Sixty years ago at this time, for two weeks with Mondays off, from Oct.
 24 to Nov.
 5, 1961, John Coltrane’s group — Coltrane on tenor and soprano saxophone, McCoy Tyner on piano, Jimmy Garrison on bass, Elvin Jones on drums — played at the Village Vanguard, a jazz club that still exists in the same spot on Seventh Avenue South in Manhattan.
 (Coltrane’s son Ravi led a band there last week.)
-Four nights in November were recorded by Impulse!, Coltrane’s then-new record label.
+Four nights in November were recorded by Impulse, Coltrane’s then-new record label.
 A culling from those nights was released as a single LP in February 1962, with only three tracks.
 They were the serious and easeful “Spiritual,” which later helped define a sort of music lately called “spiritual jazz”; his version of the standard “Softly, as in a Morning Sunrise,” which (via this recording) helped define the straight-ahead jazz mainstream; and, for all of side B, the volatile 12-bar blues in F called “Chasin’ the Trane,” which starts abruptly, as if from a tape splice, and flies forward in lunges, defining nothing and beholden to nothing.
 It ends when it ends and it could conceivably go on much longer.
 It doesn’t know the meaning of “sufficient.”
 Sometimes it gets unbearably exciting.
 It can make the listener think: What exactly is going on here?

-In 1997 Impulse! released all the tapes from those four nights on a CD box set called “The Complete 1961 Village Vanguard Recordings.”
+In 1997 Impulse released all the tapes from those four nights on a CD box set called “The Complete 1961 Village Vanguard Recordings.”
 That’s how I listen to it, and I tend to do it by streaming, a kind of listening in which there are no rules about length and we never know quite what we’re listening to, conditions which suit the music rather well.
 Other than the tracks described above, the set includes “India,” a drone piece with an oud played by Ahmed Abdul-Malik; several versions of the folk song “Greensleeves,” which Coltrane had reinvented in waltz time; and several versions of his theme “Impressions” that move like jet fighters.

 The performances also feature long stretches with two bass players and, aside from Coltrane’s saxophones, there are musicians bringing in the unusual-for-jazz timbres of the oboe, bass clarinet and contrabassoon.
 A Middle Eastern instrument, a baroque one, a 16th-century English song — these were the possibilities open to American musicians, who weren’t being very theoretical yet about how to delimit their options.
 (Coltrane was also listening closely to the Nigerian drummer Babatunde Olatunji.
 Olatunji’s music, within that same period, would similarly inspire Nina Simone, gigging in downtown nightclubs, and the soon-to-be Velvet Underground drummer Maureen Tucker, attending high school in Long Island.)

-Take those four and a half hours of music as a whole, and what have you got?
+Take those 4½ hours of music as a whole, and what have you got?
 It is work by a band in which process obliterates product and the power of the ensemble eclipses that of the leader.
 That disposition described a lot of other music in 1961.

 Assigning any kind of essential quality to a calendar year is a little suspect.
 (Even more so to a decade.)
 I distrust the practice as I engage in it.
 But I’m referring generally to a short period of time, and “1961” seems accurate enough.
 From my standpoint — I wasn’t born until seven years later — the culture of that period seems marked by tension, diffusion, doubt, repetition, foreboding, lengthiness, savviness, taut aggression, wary knowledge, inspired dread, disciplined joy.
 The music sounds post-heroic and pre-cynical; interestingly free from grandiosity; full of room for the listener to find a place within it and make up their own mind.
 I want to live in it — not necessarily in its material evidence (I am looking forward to the next Playboi Carti record, just like you), but in its sensitivity, its skepticism and refusals.
 I think I can.

 Coltrane had something like a hit record in November 1961: his quartet’s version of the recent Broadway tune “My Favorite Things.”
 He played it in performance a lot, before and after the Vanguard dates.
 He may have performed no other song as many times in his life.
-But if he played “My Favorite Things” at all during the Vanguard weeks, it wasn’t recorded, because he had since signed to a new record company, and whatever recordings Impulse! might issue from the live dates could not be songs he had cut for other labels.
+But if he played “My Favorite Things” at all during the Vanguard weeks, it wasn’t recorded, because he had since signed to a new record company, and whatever recordings Impulse might issue from the live dates could not be songs he had cut for other labels.

-Is there is anything from those four recorded nights that might be called its “hit”?
+Is there anything from those four recorded nights that might be called its “hit”?
 For its bravado and the way it defined him in that time, probably “Chasin’ the Trane.”
 What is “Chasin’ the Trane”?
 Neither a hit nor (perhaps) a song: a blues with a headlong, uncertain theme; a piece by a quintet that was, here, in fact a trio: Coltrane, Garrison, Jones.
 Except sometimes it wasn’t Jimmy Garrison on bass but Reggie Workman.
 And in a B-flat variant called “Chasin’ Another Trane,” sometimes it wasn’t Elvin Jones on drums but Roy Haynes.
 Five other musicians not part of the core Coltrane quartet were on hand during those weeks, to varying degrees of involvement.
 (Eric Dolphy’s participation basically made it a quintet.)

 At that moment, Coltrane was adding, subtracting, redefining and un-defining, making the group bigger and smaller, keeping much in flux.
 He continued to: The Seattle “Love Supreme” recording presents the quartet joined by the saxophonists Pharoah Sanders and Carlos Ward, and the bassist Donald Rafael Garrett.
 I wonder, had this event happened in 2021, if the group might have been billed as “The John Coltrane Collective.”